Bloomsbury Home

 Legendary cricket writer Scyld Berry celebrates his reporting of 500 Test matches in this unique portrait of English cricket culture.

 Scyld Berry attended his first Test match in a professional capacity in June 1973, as EW Swanton's 'amanuensis'.
-With his 501st Test now on the horizon – an achievement never reached by any other greats of the cricket-writing world – Berry has watched the sport evolve like no other.
+Having reached 500 England Tests – an achievement never reached by any other greats of the cricket-writing world – Berry has watched the sport evolve like no other.

-Test cricket is a steady stream: England have not had a winter off-season since 1972, some Test series almost overlap with the next, and players span eras.
-But the game has changed enormously in the last half-century: helmets, neutral umpires, bigger bats, new shots, data, abolition of rest days, ICC Test Championship, and DRS has transformed this sport on the field.
-As screens take over, newspapers shrink and, accelerated by Covid, cricket is increasingly covered remotely, it represents a way of life that is dying out.
+Test cricket is a steady stream: England have had only one winter without Test cricket since 1972, some Test series almost overlap with the next, and players span eras.
+But the game has changed enormously in the last half-century: helmets, neutral umpires, bigger bats, new shots, data, abolition of rest days, ICC Test Championship, and DRS have transformed this sport on the field.
+As screens take over, publications shrink and, accelerated by Covid, cricket is increasingly covered remotely, being a newspaper correspondent represents a way of life that is dying out.

 500 Declared explores these fundamental changes and developments.
-From in-depth explanations to short snippets lifted directly from Berry's notebooks, this is a cricket book unlike any other.
+From in-depth profiles and explanations to snippets lifted directly from Berry's notebooks, this is a cricket book unlike any other.
 It is the culmination of a lifetime watching and writing about this fascinating sport.

 Published | 09 Oct 2025 |